MalefactorIX/Damage-Processing-System/Faust/RoE.md

 12) Grapple hooks are allowed.
 Avatar velocity may not exceed 5m/s and range may not exceed 30m.
 10s cooldown after disengaged.

-13) Weapons, either intentionally or otherwise, that kill through physics/prims are not allowed.
-    - ie. "Penetrator" rounds, or non-raycast explosives and melee attacks.
+13) Weapons, either intentionally or otherwise, that kill through physics/prims are not allowed, ie. "Penetrator" rounds, or non-raycast explosives and melee attacks.

 14) Interceptors must adhere to line-of-sight, must have a limited energy pool of no more than 15, and must have a reasonable recharge time for shots.
-    - Grenades which interfere with the intended function of interceptors are disallowed.
+Grenades which interfere with the intended function of interceptors are disallowed.
 Interceptors are to be a hard counter for grenades, having a grenade that removes that counter defeats the purpose.

 15.)
 Any lingering effect (smoke, gas, fire, flash, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
 These effects should cease if the affect target dies.